 - (d) "Dissertation" means a written report, to be submitted as part of the fulfilment conditions for a master's qualification.
 A dissertation could be either in the traditional form of a research report or a collection of articles or essays.
-In some cases, the output may be expanded, supplemented or supported through patents, designs, artefacts, computer code, or other material or intangible items produced in the course of the research, which faculty/college regulations may specify as an explicit requirement of the degree. - (e) "Minor dissertation" means a written document, more limited in scope and length than a full research master's dissertation, which communicates the work pursued in the course of the project.
-Its context and outcome provide evidence that the candidate is conversant with the method of research in partial compliance with the requirements for the prescribed outcomes of a coursework master's degree. - 2.3.29 "Moderator" means a competent internal or external assessor who is familiar with the module/programme content and who ensures that the assessment practice in a module or academic programme meets national and institutional requirements. - (a) "Internal Moderator" means an academic employee of the University who is officially appointed by the University to moderate the assessment of a specific module. - (b) "External Moderator" means an expert who is not an employee of the University and who is officially appointed by the University to moderate the assessment of a module. - 2.3.30 "Module" is a learning component (building block) within a programme of study towards a qualification and means the following in the defined context: - (a) "Compulsory module" is a module that students must register for as part of a particular programme and whose outcomes must be achieved successfully before a qualification can be awarded. - (b) "Co-requisite module" means a module that a student must enrol in at the same time as, or in some cases prior to, enrolling in the desired module. - (c) "Couplet module" is a first-semester module followed by the secondsemester module where the content of the second-semester module is dependent on the content of the first-semester module, subject to a minimum examination mark as well as a minimum final mark of at least 40% obtained for the first-semester module to progress to the second-semester module. - (d) "Elective module" is any module that can be exchanged for another module as provided for in the programme. - (e) "Prerequisite module" means a module that a student must pass before continuing with the more advanced module. - (f) "40% Prerequisite module" is a module where the student needs to obtain at least 40% after the first semester in order to continue with the second semester module. - (g) "Semester module" is a module that extends over one semester (approximately 14 academic weeks) as reflected in the academic calendar approved by Senate.
+In some cases, the output may be expanded, supplemented or supported through patents, designs, artefacts, computer code, or other material or intangible items produced in the course of the research, which faculty/ regulations may specify as an explicit requirement of the degree. - (e) "Minor dissertation" means a written document, more limited in scope and length than a full research master's dissertation, which communicates the work pursued in the course of the project.
+Its context and outcome provide evidence that the candidate is conversant with the method of research in partial compliance with the requirements for the prescribed outcomes of a coursework master's degree. - (f) "Research report" means a written document resulting from an independent study component consisting of either a single research or technical project or a series of smaller projects.
+It is submitted in partial fulfilment of the requirements for the prescribed outcomes of a professional master's or coursework master's where the research credits are less than 60 credits. - 2.3.25 "Moderator" means a competent internal or external assessor who is familiar with the module/programme content and who ensures that the assessment practice in a module or academic programme meets national and institutional requirements. - (a) "Internal Moderator" means an academic employee of the University who is officially appointed by the University to moderate the assessment of a specific module. - (b) "External Moderator" means an expert who is not an employee of the University and who is officially appointed by the University to moderate the assessment of a module.

+2.3.26 "Modes of delivery at UJ"